Information & Applications » Petition for Admission on Motion without Examination » Admission on Motion without Examination

 Part C of the Rules Governing Admission to the Practice of Law provides for Admission on Motion (without examination).

 Before you apply for Admission on Motion, you should carefully review Part C of the Rules to ensure that you currently satisfy all of the eligibility requirements.
-If you are determined not to satisfy the eligibility requirements, you will not be entitled to receive a refund of your filing fee.

-|Alabama||Idaho||Maine||Missouri||New York||Pennsylvania||Virgin Islands|
+|Alabama||District of Columbia||Maine||Missouri||New York||Pennsylvania||Virgin Islands|